v-senthil/Device-Tracker-using-Flask/README.md

 8. See that the rocket image in the map changes the location according to the location you give

-## For using it all over the world
+## For using it all over the World

 1. Create a account in https://ngrok.com/
 2. Download ngrok accoring to your system